A clownesque escapade

 Alex Vernon (Rowland) has been a company member with Happenstance Theater since 2012.
 He is a performer, puppeteer, maker, and visual artist originally from Franklin, TN.
 He received a BS in Theater and English from Middle Tennessee State University before moving to the DC area to explore the greater theater community there.
 He is also the “Alex” half of the puppet theater company “Alex and Olmsted,” with which he’s created and performed original shows around the world.

 SPECIAL THANK YOU to the SHARE FUND, the MORGAN FUND, NORA ROBERTS FOUNDATION, BALTIMORE COMMUNITY FOUNDATION (Marilyn Meyerhoff and Sam Feldman), Charles Hazlehurst Moura Family Foundation and to all those who have donated to Happenstance Theater through Fractured Atlas.
-Thank you also to Chris Pfingsten and the Baltimore Theatre Project staff, Emmanuelle Delpech, April and Jerry Blum, Nancy Rodrigues, Sharon Crissinger, Nancy Mendez, and Eric Shimelonis.
+Thank you also to The Waterfront Museum, Joel Blau and Sandra Baron, Emmanuelle Delpech, April and Jerry Blum, Nancy Rodrigues, Sharon Crissinger, Nancy Mendez, and Eric Shimelonis.